peteroupc/peteroupc.github.io/uniformsum.md

 The following algorithm simulates this density.

-1. With probability 1/2, return either an empty uniform PSRN or a uniform random number in [0, 1) whose fractional part contains the desired number of digits.
+1. With probability 1/2, we have a uniform(0, 1) random number.
+Create an empty uniform PSRN, then either return that PSRN as is or fill it with uniform random digits as necessary to give the number's fractional part the desired number of digits (similarly to **FillGeometricBag**) and return the resulting number. return either an empty uniform PSRN or a uniform random number in [0, 1) whose fractional part contains the desired number of digits.
 2. At this point, the result will be 1 or greater.
 Set _intval_ to 1 and set _size_ to 1.
 3. With probability 1/2, add _size_ to _intval_, then multiply _size_ by 2, then repeat this step.
 (This step chooses an interval beyond 1, taking advantage of the fact that the area under the density between 1 and 2 is 1/4, between 2 and 4 is 1/8, between 4 and 8 is 1/16, and so on, so that an appropriate interval is chosen with the correct probability.)
 4. Generate an integer in the interval [_intval_, _intval_ + _size_) uniformly at random, call it _i_.